AstroEngineeer/Quizar/README.md

 # Random_Question_Generator

-This is a project to make it easier for teachers to conduct quiz .
+This is a application that makes it easier for teachers to conduct quizs .
-This application accepts CSV file filled with question and answers and allows teacher to conduct quiz using that file .
+Upload CSV file containing the question and answers.  <br />
-It is intented to used via google meet or other video conference method .
+It is intented to be used along with google meet or other video conference applications .